 New Voices First Pamphlet Award winner 2021

-Natalie won her Award in our New Voices competition in 2021.
-Her first collection, Cataclysm, published as a pamphlet by Frosted Fire, is now on sale.
+Natalie Perman‘s first collection, Cataclysm was published as a pamphlet in September 2021 by Frosted Fire.
 Orders may be placed here or through your local bookshop.

 Reviews of Cataclysm